Timothy-LiuXuefeng/DSPFFT/README.md

 ### Windows

-Enter the directory `src`, open `DSPFFT.sln` with Visual Studio 2019 or later versions, choose a platfrom (Release x64 recommended) and then build the solution.
-Then run `publish.cmd` to publish libraries and execuations.
+Enter the directory `src`, open `DSPFFT.sln` with Visual Studio 2019 or later versions, choose a target platfrom (Release | x64 recommended) and then build the solution.
+Then run `publish.cmd` to publish libraries and test programs.
 The binary library will be `publish\bin\dspfft.lib`, whose header files will be in `publish\include`, and the execuation will be `publish\test\homework.exe`.
 Notice that `publish.cmd` is used for Release | x64 platfrom by default.
 To change platform, please edit it and change the value of the variable `BINARY_DIR`.

 To clean up, you can run `clean_publish.cmd`.